adkron/resume/resume.md

 # AMOS KING
-## PROFILE

 - **email**: amos@binarynoggin.com
 - **phone**: 573.263.2278

 ## EXPERIENCE

+### owner/developer, Binary Noggin - St. James, MO August 2013 - Present

-### OWNER/DEVELOPER, BINARY NOGGIN - ST. JAMES, MO AUGUST 2013-PRESENTWorking closely with customers in agile coaching, product development, and team augmentation.
+Working closely with customers in agile coaching, product development, and team augmentation.
 We believe in building amazing software through an understanding of the “why” in the product.
 We find this “why” through constant communication and trust.
 Using test driven development and continuous delivery of working software that exceeds expectations and provides constant value is our priority.

 #### Projects